Quantum Algorithm for Fidelity Estimation: Square Root of Positive Semidefinite Operators

-\textit{Square Root of Semidefinite Operator}.
-The key technique is to compute the square root of a semidefinite operator stored in a quantum state in the sense of block-encoding. \begin{definition} [Block-encoding] Suppose $A$ is an $n$-qubit operator, $\alpha, \varepsilon \geq 0$ and $a \in \mathbb{N}$.
-An $(n+a)$-qubit operator $B$ is said to be an $(\alpha, a, \varepsilon)$-block-encoding of $A$, if
+The key technique of our algorithm is to compute the square root of a positive semidefinite operator stored in a quantum state in the sense of block-encoding.
+This technique can be described as the following: